n-chicken/mta-exchange-bot/README.md

 ## Roles

 - Unverified
-- Trusted (has at least one transaction confirmed by other verified member and has shown his IGN in MTA)
+- Trusted (has at least one transaction confirmed by other verified member and has shown they own an IGN on MTA)
 - Very-Trusted (has at least 5 transactions confirmed by distinct verified members)

 ## To-do/Issues: